Graceful posture: Coordinating front and back

 This lesson is unusual in that it is in standing.
 Usually, we’re out of gravity in these lessons to let the system calibrate in a new way, but some lessons, like this one, offer different input.
 This one is about finding the center point, with many variations to challenge your sensations.

 I love this lesson.
 It’s a gentle exploration of folding and arching, ever so slowly and carefully.
-You start to appreciate the ability for each vertebrae to do its part as the whole spine starts to wake up.
-As you go from one direction to the other and the movement grows, the skeleton and the muscles rediscover the midpoint, or “neutral,” where they are neither over-shortened or over-lengthened.
+You start to appreciate the ability of each vertebra to do its part as the whole spine starts to wake up.
+As you go from one direction to the other and the movement grows, the skeleton and the muscles rediscover the midpoint, or “neutral,” where they are neither over-shortened nor over-lengthened.

 This is a variation of a flexion lesson to soften the back and let go of tension in the belly.
 After doing all eight of these lessons with a degree of comfort and ease you’ve never given yourself before, you’ll feel longer, taller, and more upright.
 The input into the brain will help you find your center, again and again.